dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-as-a-hedge.md

 Bitcoin needs no council, no committee, no central point of any kind or form.
 Bitcoin just needs to be.
 Neutral, apolitical, indifferent to opinions and strategies.

-The reason that neutrality is important even in the liberal west, is simple but very well hidden under a few generations of freedoms and prosperity.
+**The reason that neutrality is important even in the liberal west, is simple but very well hidden under a few generations of freedoms and prosperity**.
 We must not take the current evolution path for granted.
 Our democracies are not as solid as we like to think.
 They are still fragile and there are no guarantees for the future.
 There is a tendency to believe that societies keep moving forward by default.
 This is nothing but an illusion.
 It just takes a series of unfortunate events, and we could very well find ourselves under a very different reality.